dukcc/dukc.dev/README.md

 # dukc.dev v2

-## Beta
+A brutalist, harsh looking website using RGB colour schemes, inverted colours, and lots of cool animation effects.

-A brutalist, harsh looking website using RGB colour schemes, inverted colours, and lots of cool animation effects (in the future)
+Uses astro, mdx, tailwind, gsap, a bit of framer-motion, and react-lennis